 - How to keep up to date with what is available locally

-This module will be delivered by Dr Ann York, Child and Adolescent Psychiatrist and co-founder of the Choice and Partnership Approach along with the Child Outcomes Research Consortium.
+This module is delivered by Dr Ann York, Child and Adolescent Psychiatrist and co-founder of the Choice and Partnership Approach along with the Child Outcomes Research Consortium.

 Content was developed by Professor Miranda Wolpert MBE and Dr Ann York.